stackus/goht/README.md

 @slim SiteLayout() {
 }

+or

+@ego SiteLayout() {
+}
 ```
-Inside the templates you can use any Haml or Slim features, such as tags, attributes, classes,
-IDs, text, comments, interpolation, code inlining, code rendering, and filters.
+Inside the templates you must indent the contents of the template code at least once.
+This is a requirement of GoHT.

 ## GoHT Syntax
 The Haml syntax is documented at the [Haml](http://haml.info/) website.
 Please see that site or the [Haml Reference](https://haml.info/docs/yardoc/file.REFERENCE.html) for more information.
 The Slim syntax is documented at the [Slim](https://slim-lang.com/) website.

-GoHT has implemented nearly all Haml and Slim syntax.
+GoHT has implemented nearly all Haml and Slim syntax that are whitespace indented syntaxes.
+It also supports the EGO syntax which is a syntax more like normal HTML.
-So, if you are already familiar with Haml or Slim then you should be able to jump right in.
+So, if you are already familiar with Haml, Slim, or are familiar with either EJS (Embedded JavaScript) or ERB (Embedded Ruby) then you should be able to jump right in.
 There are some minor differences that I will document in the next section.

 ### GoHT template differences